 Available to third-, fourth-, and fifth-year students, the Campus Apartments offer beautiful living accommodations with a more independent feel than our traditional residence halls.
 Each building has 18 unfurnished apartments, including 12 three-bedroom units and six two-bedroom units, all of which feature private bedrooms, a living room, kitchen, and bathroom.

-Note: Many of our upperclassmen (Juniors and Seniors) choose to live on campus for the convenience factors, as well as to stay close and connected with the Carroll community.
+Even those students not required to do so often choose to live on campus for the convenience factors, as well as to stay close and connected with the Carroll community.
 Find out more